ruvnet/GenAI-Superstream/db/README.md

 # UK Jobs Analytics Database with DuckDB

-This module provides a database solution for analyzing UK jobs data with a focus on AI's impact on technical roles.
+This module provides a basic database solution for analyzing UK jobs data with a focus on AI's impact on technical roles.

 ## Overview

 The database is built using DuckDB, a high-performance analytical database system designed for fast queries on structured data.
 This solution is optimized for analytics workloads and seamless integration with pandas and scikit-learn for machine learning applications.

+> **Note**: For advanced features including PerplexityAI MCP integration, enhanced schemas, and sophisticated analytics, see the [`advanced/`](../advanced/) implementation.

 ## Features